react-native-community/cli/docs/platforms.md

 ### projectConfig

-Returns a project configuration for a given platform.
+Returns a project configuration for a given platform or `null`, when no project found.
 This is later used inside `linkConfig` to perform linking and unlinking.

 First argument is a root folder where the project is located.